The Hosokawa Journalism Endowment

 The Robert R. Hosokawa Endowment

 In 2000, an endowed lectureship was established at Whitman College by David and Beverly Hosokawa, and the Hosokawa Family Foundation.
 Intended to be a celebration of journalistic excellence, the lectureship honors Robert R. Hosokawa, David’s father, by bringing a noted journalist to campus.
-The endowment also established the Hosokawa Prize to be awarded each year in recognition of outstanding achievement and excellence as demonstrated by student journalists and photojournalists of Whitman Wire.
+The endowment also established the Hosokawa Student Journalism Award to be given each year in recognition of outstanding achievement and excellence as demonstrated by student journalists and photojournalists of Whitman Wire.

-Any content that is published in the Whitman Wire during the 2024 calendar year is eligible for for the 2025 Hosokawa Awards, with a $500 prize for the top submission in each category.
-The submission period will open in December 2024 and closes March 24, 2025.
+Content that is published in the Whitman Wire is eligible for for the Hosokawa Student Journalism Awards, with a $500 prize for the top submission in each category.
 Winners are announced and awards presented at the annual Hosokawa Awards Dinner.

 Submission Categories